purplenoodlesoop/select/packages/select/README.md

 # select

-Code generation for selectors of class fields that helps reduce repetitive code.
+Code generation for selectors of class fields and enum cases that helps reduce repetitive code.

 ## Index
 - [Index](#index)